Confidential Machine Learning on Untrusted Platforms: A Survey: Homogeneous Cryptographic Approaches

 \section{Homogeneous Cryptographic Approaches}

-Homogeneous approaches rely on single primitive to construct the framework protocols, typically, AHE, SHE, FHE, or GC.
-Since FHE implements homomorphic addition and multiplication, and GC implements the boolean gates, in theory, they can individually construct all CML algorithms.
-However, they are too expensive to be practical when used in training CML for complex models.
+Homogeneous approaches rely on a single primitive to construct the framework protocols.
+The primitives used in the homogeneous composition of CML are broadly in two categories: (1) Fully Homomorphic Encryption (FHE) and Garbled Circuits (GC) and (2) Additively Homomorphic Encryption (AHE) and Somewhat Homomorphic Encryption (SHE).
+Since FHE implements arbitrary levels of homomorphic addition and multiplication and GC implements the boolean gates, in theory, they can individually construct all CML algorithms.
+FHE and GC are, therefore, the most expressive privacy primitives.
+However, both FHE and GC are too expensive to be practical when mapped to for training complex CML models.
+Oppositely, AHE and SHE schemes provide limited support for encrypted operations, therefore, less expressive and can only enable relatively simple algorithms.
+Most approaches we discuss next are relatively simple, and thus AHE or SHE scheme is sufficient.
+The decomposition and mapping steps of the DMC procedure described in the last section are still at play in the homogeneous approaches, but the composition step is trivial.

-Graepel et al. \cite{graepel12} present an FHE-based framework for learning Fisher's linear discriminant analysis and Linear Means Classifier models on encrypted data.
-However, the resulting models are trivial and limited to linearly separable datasets.
-Similarly, Liu et al. \cite{liu15} present a GC-based KMeans learning framework that involves two untrusted servers.
-The associated cost overburden, however, is far from practical in real-world settings.
-For example, the KMeans implementation required over 2,000 million AND gates and more than 200 GB communication for clustering just 6,000 data points.

-On the other side, due to the limited expressiveness of AHE and SHE schemes, they are limited to constructing homogeneous solutions with a few multiplications, including the basic statistical aggregation functions, such as average, sum, and variance, which, however, are sufficient for many applications.
-Lu et al. \cite{lu17} apply SHE for more sophisticated principal component analysis and linear regression \cite{hastie01}.
-However, due to the limited message space of the selected SHE implementation (60-bits in HELib) and the limited use of multiplications, only low-dimensional data (about 20) and a few iterations are used to achieve practical costs, which, however, gives only sub-optimal models.
-Researchers also aim to provide libraries for learning based on Garbled Circuits (GC).
-However, their practical uses are also restricted due to the huge costs \cite{liu15}.
+AHE and SHE are widely used to construct homogeneous solutions for applications involving only one or a few multiplications, including the elementary statistical aggregation functions, such as average, sum, and variance.
+Graepel et al. \cite{graepel12} present a SHE-based framework for learning Fisher's linear discriminant analysis and Linear Means Classifier models on encrypted data.
+However, the implemented models are limited to linearly separable datasets.
+Lu et al. \cite{lu17} apply SHE for more sophisticated principal component analysis, and linear regression training \cite{hastie01}.
+However, due to the limited message space of the selected SHE implementation (60-bits in HELib) and the limited number of possible multiplications, only low data dimensionality (about 20) and a few training iterations were used in their evaluation.
+Such restrictions, however, resulted in only sub-optimal models.